Brown Marmorated Stink Bug (BMSB) Pest Alert

-Adult: Shield-shaped, 13 – 17 mm long, brown marbled appearance, alternating brown and white markings on the outer edge of the abdomen; can be distinguished from other stink bugs by the presence of distinctive white bands on the last two antennal segments (see adult picture on right).
+Adult: Shield-shaped, 13 – 17 mm long, brown marbled appearance, alternating brown and white markings on the outer edge of the abdomen; can be distinguished from other stink bugs by the presence of distinctive white bands on the last two antennal segments (see adult picture on left).
 Adults may be confused with other native brown stink bugs and western conifer seed bugs.

 Adult brown marmorated stink bug.
 Note white bands on antennae

 Native Look-Alike Bugs (NOT Brown Marmorated Stink Bug):

 Rough stink bug has rough skin and spines on the shoulder

 Common brown stink bug has no white bands on the antennae

 Western conifer seed bug has no white bands on antennae, and leaf-like back legs

 Egg: Spherical, white or pale green, 1.6 x 1.3 mm; laid in clusters of 20 – 30 eggs on the underside of leaves.

 Immature (nymph): There are 5 immature stages.
 Nymphs range in size from 2.4 – 12 mm in length and do not have fully developed wings.
 Ist instar nymphs are bright orange to red in colour; 2nd instar nymphs are black, tick-like; later instars are pear-shaped, brown with white markings on abdomen and legs and white bands on last two antennal segments.